craddis1/CosmoWAP/README.md

 [![PyPI version](https://img.shields.io/badge/ascl-2507.020-blue.svg?colorB=262255)](https://ascl.net/2507.020)
 [![PyPI Downloads](https://static.pepy.tech/personalized-badge/cosmowap?period=total&units=INTERNATIONAL_SYSTEM&left_color=BLACK&right_color=MAGENTA&left_text=downloads)](https://pepy.tech/projects/cosmowap)

-**Cosmo**logy with **W**ide-separation, rel**A**tivistic and **P**rimordial non-Gaussian contibutions.
+**Cosmo**logy with **W**ide-separation, rel**A**tivistic and **P**rimordial non-Gaussian contributions.

-CosmoWAP is an effort to provide a (hopefully) self consistent framework to compute contribtuions within standard peturbation theory to the fourier power spectrum and bispectrum including wide-separation and relatvisitic effects as well as Primordial non-Gaussianity (PNG).
+CosmoWAP is an effort to provide a (hopefully) self consistent framework to compute contributions within standard perturbation theory to the Fourier power spectrum and bispectrum including wide-separation and relativistic effects as well as Primordial non-Gaussianity (PNG).
-These expression can be very cumbersome and it can be tricky to check for consistency in the community and so hopefully this code should be useful in that regard.
+These expressions can be very cumbersome and it can be tricky to check for consistency in the community and so hopefully this code should be useful in that regard.

-CosmoWAP is a *Python* package to analyse the power spectra and bispectra but the analytical expressions themselves are computed analytically in Mathematica using routines which are publicly avalable at [*MathWAP*](https://github.com/craddis1/MathWAP) and then exported as .py files. therefore the main functionality of CosmoWAP is to take these expressions and implement them for a given cosmology (from CLASS) and set of survey parameters.
+CosmoWAP is a *Python* package to analyse the power spectra and bispectra but the analytical expressions themselves are computed analytically in Mathematica using routines which are publicly available at [*MathWAP*](https://github.com/craddis1/MathWAP) and then exported as .py files.
+Therefore the main functionality of CosmoWAP is to take these expressions and implement them for a given cosmology (from CLASS) and set of survey parameters.

 ## [*Documentation*](https://cosmowap.readthedocs.io/en/latest/)